 After you’ve finished aerating, consider applying your fertiliser to accelerate the turf’s recovery into a thick and healthy lawn.

-Do Aerator Shoes Really Work?
+Do Aerator Shoes Really Work or Are They a Gimmick?

 While they admittedly seem like a novel idea, aerator shoes cannot replace a real lawn aerator.
 The spike-soled shoes look like a fun enough fad, but they won’t get the job done, and they are likely to bring about the opposite of the desired effect on your lawn.